Victor Talking Machine Company: History

-In 1896, Emile Berliner—inventor of the gramophone and disc record—contracted machinist Eldridge R. Johnson to manufacture his inventions.
+In 1896, Emile Berliner, the inventor of the gramophone and disc record, contracted Eldridge R. Johnson, owner of a small machine shop in Camden, New Jersey, to manufacture a spring-driven motor for the gramophone.
+Johnson immediately became fascinated with the gramophone, and over the next several years developed a number of improvements for it and the process of disc recording.
+In 1900, Johnson formed the Consolidated Talking Machine Company of Philadelphia which, after lengthy and complex patent litigations, was reorganized in 1901 as the Victor Talking Machine Company in Camden, New Jersey.

 Name

 There are different accounts as to how the "Victor" name came about.
-RCA historian Fred Barnum gives various possible origins of the name in "His Master's Voice" In America, he writes, "One story claims that Johnson considered his first improved Gramophone to be both a scientific and business 'victory.'
-A second account is that Johnson emerged as the 'Victor' from the lengthy and costly patent litigations involving Berliner and Frank Seaman's Zonophone.
+RCA historian Fred Barnum gives various possible origins of the name.
+In "His Master's Voice" In America he writes, "One story claims that Johnson considered his first improved Gramophone to be both a scientific and business 'victory.'
+A second account is that Johnson emerged as the 'Victor' in 1901, from the long and costly litigations involving Berliner's gramophone patents and Frank Seaman's Zonophone.
 A third story is that Johnson's partner, Leon Douglass, derived the word from his wife's name 'Victoria.'
 Finally, a fourth story is that Johnson took the name from the popular 'Victor' bicycle, which he had admired for its superior engineering.
 Of these four accounts, the first two are the most generally accepted."
-The first use of the Victor title on a letterhead, on March 28, 1901, nine weeks after the death of British Queen Victoria.
+The first use of the Victor name was on a letterhead dated March 28, 1901.